Areas of Expertise

 PhD, University of California, Irvine, Criminology, Law & Society, 2012

-Dr. Tim Goddard in an assistant professor in the Department of Criminology and Criminal Justice at Florida International University.
+Dr. Tim Goddard in an associate professor in the Department of Criminology and Criminal Justice at Florida International University.
 He holds a Bachelor’s degree in philosophy from the University of California, Berkeley, a Master’s degree from the University of California, Irvine, and earned a Ph.D. degree in criminology, law & society from the University of California, Irvine—a distinguished graduate program of criminology studies.

 Dr. Goddard’s research has focused on the governance of crime and offending, particularly offending by young people.
 He has studied the governance of young people via community-based interventions and through his research of the practitioners in the community who work with young offenders and ‘at-risk’ youth.
 He has presented his research at the conferences of the American Society of Criminology, the Law & Society Association, the American Anthropological Association, and at the Critical Criminology and Justice Studies conference.

 With Randolph R. Myers (Old Dominion University), Dr. Goddard has conducted research on community-led social justice organizations that provide alternative youth offender interventions.
 Their recent published works critically analyze risk assessment tools as well as pay for success contracting—the latest financial instrument to fund social programs such as reentry programs.
 Dr. Goddard’s research has appeared in various journals including the British Journal of Criminology, Social Justice, Theoretical Criminology, Punishment & Society, and the International Journal for Crime, Justice and Social Democracy.